conorhamill36/conorhamill36.github.io/_posts/2024-09-08-getting-into-data-science.md

 This trend seems to closely follow business consensus that you need a much more sophisticated data strategy to really transform a business than just training a model.
 Some roles, especially data engineers and machine learning engineers, are more sought after than data scientists, and will commonly pay better.
 There are also roles that require a different range of skills and still provide substantial business value.
-FOr example, data analysts can give great insights from data and clearly inform business decision-making, without the need for python and complex algorithms.
+For example, data analysts can give great insights from data and clearly inform business decision-making, without the need for python and complex algorithms.
 Additionally, it's becoming more commonplace for individuals to pivot from related data roles into data science.
 In short, it will be well worth you're time exploring which one of these roles you think might best fit your skill set and what you enjoy doing.